Volunteer in Michigan Today!

 Whether you are collecting seeds or raising money for the cause of your choice, volunteering for the Department of Natural Resources is the best way you can help preserve Michigan's treasured natural resources.
 For an opportunity near you, visit www.michigan.gov/dnr.

 Nearly every area of Michigan is served by a Volunteer Center that can connect you with volunteer opportunities in your community.
-To find a volunteer center near you, please visit www.mivolunteers.org or call 1-800-VOLUNTEER.
+To find a volunteer center near you, please visit www.mivolunteers.org.